tldr-pages/tldr/pages/common/neotoppm.md

 # neotoppm

-> Convert an Atari Neochrome .neo file into a PPM image.
+> Convert an Atari Neochrome NEO file into a PPM image.
 > More information: <https://netpbm.sourceforge.net/doc/neotoppm.html>.

 - Generate the PPM image as output for an Atari Neochrome .neo file as input: